Ahmed-Osama2022/chicalastiic-wifi-qrcode/README.md

 # Wifi-qrcode-app

-- To generate a wifi-qr-code for a given network.
+- To generate a wifi-qr-code for a given WI-FI network.